solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 }
 ```

-## 9. Create aggregate attribute versions for Nature Attribute for each landmark aggregation
+## 9. Create aggregate attribute versions for PlotNature Attribute for each landmark aggregation
 * In this step, we want to build aggregated attributes versions that are equals for each landmark aggregation.

 ### 9.1 Match PlotNature attribute versions that have the same value